🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Why can’t Black-Scholes models value Asian options?

 The Black-Scholes pricing model is one of the most common ways to price standard American or European options.
 To price options, the Black-Scholes method makes a variety of assumptions about the price of the underlying stock.
-One assumption required by Black-Scholes is that the stock’s price will move following something called Brownian motion.
-Because arithmetically-priced Asian options do not follow Brownian Motion, the standard Black-Scholes pricing model does not apply.
+One assumption in the Black-Scholes model is that the stock’s price will move according to Brownian motion.
+Because arithmetically averaged Asian options do not follow the assumption of Brownian Motion, the standard Black-Scholes pricing model does not apply.

 Photo credit: iStock/Boris Jovanovic